AquiGorka/kickoff/README.md

 This service will wait for connections to setup and initiate an instance of a soccer-like game where a physics simulation representing a field (with defined size & boundaries defined by parameters sent to the service), a number of players (defined by parameters sent to the service) and a ball will take place.
 This service will receive game interactions from the connected peer that will modify the game state (in a soccer-like fashion: giving the ball direction & force to move it).
 This service will publlish to the connected peer the current state of the physics simulation in a defined interval (defined via parameters sent to the service).
-The soccer-like game simulation will take responsibility for soccer rules (what to do when the ball goes out of the defined boundaries, how to proceed after a goal has been scored, duration of the match, etc).
+The soccer-like game simulation will take responsibility for soccer rules (what to do when the ball goes out of the defined boundaries, how to proceed after a goal has been scored, duration of the match, player keeping the ball for too long, etc).

-- setup
-- parameters
-- interactions
-- game rules
-- match duration

 execute
   wait for connections
-    any client that connects will receive a pub/sub stream of events (in reality update events of current simulation state) this connections will get a socket connection to an instance? is this a daemon type of script? always running and defining rooms? to which clients connect? or is this an on demand runable loop? either way the interface to interact with this service should be the same end

-init
+end

+setup
   init simulation
     world
     stadium
+      field (@param size)
-    players
+    players (@param number of players)
+    ball
-  init limits
+  init game rules
-    duration
+    duration (@param duration)
-    start datetime?
+    start datetime (@param datetime) (this is when this service will start publishing updates) listens to game specific events
+      ball out of bounds
+      score
+      ball stuck

 start match
+  start simulation loop
-  listens to player interactions and updates the simulation accordingly end match
+  listen to player interactions
+    update game state
+  publish game state
+end match